Your preference has been updated for this session. To permanently change your account setting, go to My Account

 A prescription drug is really a toxin that doctors have learned to utilize therapeutically when given in small amounts.
 For example, a blood pressure medication at a too-large dose can result in blood pressure falling to a dangerously low level, but a smaller amount will lower blood pressure just enough to be beneficial and reduce the risk of heart attacks.
 Consuming a healthy diet and living an active lifestyle in many cases can help reduce the need for medications.
 However, many times medications are essential, and the body has mechanisms, mainly enacted by the liver, to help remove toxins from the body.

-The following supplements are also believed to be helpful for cleansing the body of toxins by many health experts:
+The following supplements are believed to be helpful for cleansing the body of toxins by many health experts:

 1. Activated Charcoal